Vegetarian's Japan Guide

 Cultural Activities at Enman-in

-Apart from the usual Zen meditation and calligraphy, there are a few more activities that Enman-in offers to its visitors.
+Apart from the usual Zen meditation and calligraphy, Enman-in offers a few more activities to its visitors.
 Before participating in any activity sessions, how about changing into the traditional Kimono?
 This is one of the services available at the temple so the visitors can get the most out of their time at Enman-in.

-The best thing about experiencing Zen meditation is the monk explains what Zen meditation is and how you do it properly.
+If you can understand Japanese or will be accompanied by an interpreter, the best thing about experiencing Zen meditation is the monk explaining what Zen meditation is and how to do it properly.
 After a better understanding of the meaning behind the meditation, you will get a lot more out of the moment of reflecting on yourself in a quiet space filled with the scent of incense at Enman-in.

 How to Participate in the Cultural Activities at Enman-in